RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/firmware/firmware.md

 - Driving sensors (mmWave radar, IMU, LiDAR/ToF, acoustic, environmental, event, cameras).
 - Performing node-local processing to reduce BAN bandwidth.
 - Power management (critical for 24–72 hour battery life).
+- Thermal management (critical for wearables with continuous operation).
 - **For all non-belt nodes:** communicating with the belt controller over BAN (BLE 5.x or UWB) only.
 No WiFi, no cellular.
 - **For the belt node:** managing BAN hub, WiFi connectivity, optional cellular SIM, companion app API server, SLAM processing, and recording lifecycle.